ridewithgps/developers/endpoints/events.md

 }
 ```

-Events in this representation do not include details on the events asscociate routes, participants or organizers.
+Events in this representation do not include details about their associated routes, participants, or organizers.

 ## GET /api/v1/events/:id.json